tstein/mirror-minder/doc/playbook.md

 particularly if the authority updates and the stale repo enters a grace period as a result.
 Check the edit history on the issue, the state of the repo, and use your judgment to decide whether to contact the operator, to wait, or to close the bug.
-(`mirror-minder` will open a new issue immediately if a yellow mirror you thought was going to go green goes red instead.)
+(`mirror-minder` will open a new issue immediately if a yellow mirror that you thought was going to go green turns red instead.)

+## if the operator fixes the issue

+`mirror-minder` updates the initial comment of its issues continuously, and will auto-resolve the issues it opens on the next check if the all the mirrors on a domain turn healthy.

+## if the operator can't or won't fix the issue

 If we cannot reach the operator, or they cannot restore their mirror to availability and freshness, the only option is to remove it from the mirror lists.
 We do not currently